-The table below sets forth, as of December 31, 1997, the number of shares of common stock beneficially owned by owners of more than five percent of the

-Company's common stock outstanding, each Director of the Company, the President, each of the other four executive officers named in the Summary Compensation Table under "Management of the Company", and the number of shares beneficially owned by all of the Company's Directors and officers as a group.
+The table below sets forth, as of December 31, 1998, the number of shares of common stock beneficially owned by owners of more than five percent of the Company's common stock outstanding, each Director of the Company, the President, each of the other four executive officers named in the Summary Compensation Table under "Management of the Company", and the number of shares beneficially owned by all of the Company's Directors and executive officers as a group.
 To the Company's knowledge, no other person beneficially owns more than 5% of the outstanding shares of common stock.
 Unless otherwise indicated, all persons named as beneficial owners of common stock have sole voting power and sole investment power with respect to the shares beneficially owned.
+The address of each Director of the Company is the same as the Company's address.